TheDevtop/rootve/pkg/libcsrv/models/readme.md

 ### Models

-This package is for the singular purpose of transporting json encoded datastructures over a UNIX socket.
+This package is for the singular purpose of conveniently creating tables in rootctl.
 It should not be used for any other purpose!